Freeborn Garretson Hibbard

 Reverend Freeborn Garrettson Hibbard (February 22, 1811 - January 27, 1895) was an American Methodist minister, theologian, and author.

 Life

 His father, Reverend Billy Hibbard, was a well-known clergyman of the Methodist Episcopal Church.
-Freeborn entered the ministry of the same church in the New York conference at the age of eighteen, before he had completed his college course, and continued in this work chiefly in western New York from 1830 till 1856, when he was elected editor of the "Northern Christian Advocate", printed in Auburn, New York.
-In 1860 he resumed the pastorate and became presiding elder of the Geneva district.
+Freeborn entered the ministry of the same church in the New York conference at the age of eighteen, before he had completed his college course, and continued in this work chiefly in western New York from 1830 till 1856, when he was elected editor of the Northern Christian Advocate, printed in Auburn, New York.
+In 1860, he resumed the pastorate and became presiding elder of the Geneva district.

+His wife, Maria Hyde Hibbard, served as President of the New York State Woman's Christian Temperance Union.

 Hibbard died on January 27, 1895, in Clifton Springs, New York.

 Works

 Dr. Hibbard's principal works are as follows: